Chandan-1824/Chandan-1824/README.md

-- 👋 Hi, I’m @Chandan-1824
+-👋 Hi, I’m Chandan Mistry (@Chandan-1824)
-- 👀 I’m interested in Web Development/Web design
-- 🌱 I’m currently learning javaScript
+-👀 I’m passionate about Web Development and Web Design -🌱 Currently enhancing my skills in Backend
-- 💞️ I’m looking to collaborate on Web Development projects
+-💼 I’m open to collaborating on Web Development projects -📫 You can reach me at: chandanmistry844@gmail.com
-- 📫 How to reach me : My Email(chandanmistry844@gmail.com)
-- 😄 Pronouns: (He/Him)
-- ⚡ Fun fact: If you want to know fun fact about me you should contact me😉
+-😄 Pronouns: He/Him
+-⚡ Fun fact: Reach out to me, and I’d be happy to share something interesting!

 <!---